celo-org/docs/docs/general/glossary.md

 ## Derivation Path

 A derivation path defines how private keys and addresses are derived from a mnemonic.
-The Bitcoin Community Defined the standards for derivation paths in BIP39 and BIP42 and BIP44.
-A [registry of coins/chains and their paths](https://github.com/satoshilabs/slips/blob/master/slip-0044.md) is maintained and includes celo and ethereum paths.
+The Bitcoin community defined the standards for derivation paths in BIP39 and BIP42 and BIP44.
+A [registry of coins/chains and their paths](https://github.com/satoshilabs/slips/blob/master/slip-0044.md) is maintained and includes Celo and Ethereum paths.

 ## Double Signing